man-group/ArcticDB/docs/mkdocs/docs/index.md

 !!!
 Storage Compatibility

     ArcticDB supports any S3 API compatible storage.
 It has been tested against AWS S3 and storage appliances like [VAST Universal Storage](https://vastdata.com/).

-    Beside S3, we also support Azure Blob Storage as well.

     ArcticDB also supports LMDB for local/file based storage - to use LMDB, pass an LMDB path as the URI: `Arctic('lmdb://path/to/desired/database')`.